wernight/docker-ngrok/README.md

     # For ZSH with Oh-My-Zsh! and 'docker' plugin enabled, you can also enable auto-completion:
     #compdef __docker_containers docker-ngrok

-Then to the simple example just do `docker-ngrok web_service_container`.
+Then to run the simple example just do `docker-ngrok web_service_container`.

+For non dockerized http targets consider this helper function:

+    function expose-ngrok() {
+      docker run --rm --net=host -e NGROK_PORT="$1" wernight/ngrok
+    }

+and then visit [localhost:4040](http://localhost:4040) for receiving the links.

 ## Feedbacks